TheOlajide/Acme-Superstore/README.md

 ##  Project overview
 ---
-The
-Analyses aim to give insight on sales performance via revenue generation(from each product category and subcategory featured in the Dataset) across a period of six months.
-It also aims to give insight on sales by four different customer segments(Corporate, Home Office, Small Business and Consumer).
+This Analyses is for Acme superstore business, carried out on powerBi.
+It aims to give insight on sales performance via revenue generation(from each product category and subcategory), and four different customer segments(Corporate, Home Office, Small Business, Consumer) across the six months business operation period.
 Click [here](https://app.powerbi.com/links/HMPy9fggSS?ctid=e4f72e8c-6bf5-4ffe-bf1e-f8af433503b3&pbi_source=linkShare) to interact with the dashboard.

-##  Data Source
----

-Dataset is for Acme superstore.

-## Tools
----

-  -  Microsoft Excel

-  -  Microsoft PowerBI

 ## Data Cleaning and Preparation
 ---